-Rawhide was a mining town located approximately 55 miles south of Fallon, and 22 miles down a dirt road south of highway 50.
+Rawhide Nevada was a mining town in Mineral County.
+The town site is located approximately 55 miles south of Fallon, and 22 miles down a dirt road south of highway 50.
 The town was founded in 1906 when gold and silver deposits were discovered by prospector Jim Swanson in the hills surrounding Rawhide.
 Charles B. Holman and Charles “Scotty” A. McLeod soon join him and also found gold on nearby Holligan Hill.

 Rawhide is an example of a town that existed on the promise and promotion of gold rather than the production of gold.
 Fueled by rampant speculation the population swelled.
 Rawhide boasts four churches, three banks, twelve hotels, twenty eight restaurants, thirty seven saloons, a theater and a school to support a population of 7,000 in 1908.
 However, the over promise and under delivery of gold doomed the town, at its glory began to fade.

 The city of Rawhide was already in decline, when in September 1908 a fire tore through the town.
 In August 1909 the town flooded and destroyed much of the town as described in this excerpt from a Colorado newspaper.

 Ten-Foot Wall of Water Overwhelms Squattertown, Near Rawhide, in the Night.

 300 Families Rendered Homeless and Property Piled in Tangled Heap by the Flood.